Neuropsychological Testing in Charlotte, Atlanta, or your location

 When evaluation results suggest that an individual could benefit from additional services, we work with clients to identify related service providers who could be a good fit.
 Additional services that we provide here include Sleep, Concussion Care, and Consultations.

-- Re-evaluations: public schools require reevaluation every 3 years to be sure that students still need or remain eligible for ongoing supports and services.
-Individuals do not “grow out” of developmental diagnoses, but the impact of them can change over time and settings.
-Even when formal comprehensive reevaluation is not required, a brief reevaluation or even an informal review can be of benefit to see if any adjustments or changes could be helpful to optimize functioning.
+Reevaluations: individuals do not “grow out” of developmental diagnoses, but the impact of them can change over time and settings.
+Even when formal comprehensive reevaluation is not required, a brief reevaluation, report addendum, or even an informal review can be beneficial to determine if any adjustments or changes could help optimize functioning.
 Reevaluation can be particularly helpful to facilitate planning for key transitions, such as elementary to middle school years, middle school to high school, or high school to college.

 Who will benefit?